 Distance: 1.4 miles there and back.

 Description: This trail located in Allamuchy State Park is 0.7 mile one way and meanders along a section of the old Morris Canal.
 The trail is a smooth gravel pathway and passed the stone ruins of the lock tenders house 0.2 mile from Continental Drive.

 Look for the many Painted Turtles basking on rocks and logs and King Fishers feeding when water levels are low.
 Native plant species including Goldenrod, Joe Pye Weed, Iron Weed, Milkweed and Elderberry are on brilliant display during the late summer and early autumn.
 This trail also offers excellent opportunities for a level snowshoe or xc ski pathway.
 At the entrance of Plant Street on the Stanhope side of the trail is an old bridge that crosses over the Musconetcong River (stocking point for NJ Fish & Wildlife)

 SILVER SPRINGS TRAIL (In Development)

-Description: Hike uphill following the Orange blazes to top of the hill where you see the farm fields of Silver Springs Manor.
+Description: Hike uphill following the Orange blazes to the top of the hill where you see the farm fields of Silver Springs Manor.
 Please be respectful of the property and stay along the perimeter of the fields following the trail through the fields and around towards Flanders Draketown Road.
-(Please Note: This trail is in progress and has not been completed as of 7.26.21)
+(Please Note: This trail is in progress and has not been completed as of 12/13/21) This trail is marked with ribbon but needs to be blazed with paint or plastic markers.

 BUDD LAKE VISTA KNOLL TRAIL